alencarlucas/startae-team-members/README.md

 # Startaê-Team-Members

-This project aims to accomplish all the requisites of Startaê Front End Challenger.
+This project aims to accomplish all the requisites of Startaê Front End Challenge.

 [Live Demo](http://startae-team-members.s3-website-sa-east-1.amazonaws.com/)